er-han/mapper/README.md

 * Mapper maps fields which have the same name and type in both source and target types.
 * Only those fields which have `public` getters will be used when mapping from source.
 * Only those fields which have `public` setters will be used when mapping to target.
-* Target class must have a public no-args constructor.

 Example: